 Patricia worked with multicultural organizations committed to serving people, building relationships, establishing communication strategies and creating outreach programs.
 She was the primary point of contact for the bands with all provincial and federal government agencies and worked with federal department heads, staff and university faculty to develop curriculum for band social workers that resulted in the UVic social work degree program in the North.

-Brian Kennelly was appointed to the NH Board in October 2021.
-His current term expires in December 2024.
+Alain LeFebvre was appointed to the NH Board in September 2024.
+His current term expires in December 2026.